 Good enough.
-But take a serious read of the scriptures, and things get mixed.
+But take a serious read of the scriptures, and things get not so clear.
 What do we make of the divided mind of some of the disciples after Jesus’s resurrection (Matthew 28.17)?
-And what do we do with Jesus’s apparent gentleness towards some who doubt?
+Some believed and some doubted.
+And what do we do with Jesus’s apparent gentleness towards those who doubted?
 And what about the type of certainty that Jesus rejects: “blessed rather are those who do not see and yet believe” (John 20.29)?
 And does faith require works (James) or is it a gift that leads us to works (Paul)?
 And what are the differences between belief, trust, and faithfulness?

 What did you discover?

 In my reading, I see a constant teaching about the humility it takes to believe that the Father is in Jesus and that Jesus is in the Father.
 I also see that Jesus’s closest followers struggled to give themselves over to Jesus humbly even in the face of the risen Lord.
-We all have our kingdoms we defend, and the wrong type of response to Jesus is resistance in order to defend our proverbial temples and nations (John 11.48).
+They saw and some struggled.
+I see that the Jewish leaders of Jesus’s day had their prestige and their own kingdoms to defend.
+We all have our kingdoms we defend, and the wrong type of response to Jesus is that kind resistance where we reject God in order to defend our proverbial temples and nations (John 11.48).

 Here’s how I see it: humility in the face of Jesus, a non-defensive internal confirmation that Jesus has a special relationship with God, somehow sets our world back on its original base.
 This faith aligns us with reality.
 A prideful defensive antagonism towards Jesus blinds us.
 Human beings—seasoned Christian and others alike—linger somewhere in between, moving back and forth between humility and pride.

 But in this early faith community, not all people were there yet.
 Some doubted.
-As the gospel writer describes in John 20, Thomas demands a very particular sign if he should believe; he was slipping from doubt towards unbelief.
-Jesus warns Thomas not to slip further away from faith.
+As the gospel writer describes in John 20, before he could have faith, Thomas demanded proof; a very particular sign in order to give himself over to Jesus.
+He wanted to touch the wounds of Jesus.
+He was slipping from doubt towards unbelief.
+Jesus shows up and lets him touch his fresh wounds and warns Thomas not to slip further away from faith.
 “Blessed rather are those who have not seen and yet believed.”

 But doubt is different.
 Doubt is born of one mind warring with itself.
 It is a desire to believe, on the one hand, and yet a struggle with obstacles on the other.
 Unanswered questions.
 Hesitations.
 Shock.

 Jesus treats doubt gently as long as people don’t get stuck there.
 Sometimes people need a few minutes (or a week or some years) to recalibrate, after experiencing something that shakes them.
 Doubt is what Peter had that time when he got out and walked on water, saw the waves, and began to sink: “Why did you doubt”, Jesus asks kindly and with a rescuing hand.
-Jesus did not dash apart Peter the Rock for this doubt.
+Jesus did not pummel Peter the Rock apart for this doubt.
 Any time the gospel is preached, souls will get shaken.
-Anytime humans begin to trust something, they will soon hesitate when instability threatens.
-Jesus asks the world to believe him, trust him, and not slip toward a defensive posture in light of his daring leadership.
+Anytime humans begin to trust in anything, they will soon hesitate when instability threatens.
+Jesus asks the world to believe him, trust him, and not slip toward a defensive posture even when he gets daring.
+And he does.

 Today they want a sign, so they can believe, as if all he just accomplished did not compute.
 Jesus remarks without hesitating, “I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty” (John 6.35).
 This is not a response to their question.
 He skirts it.
 It is an answer to the right questions: who are you and why trust you?
 Signs, when given to spiritual consumers, lead to unbelief.

-He knows that what separates believers from unbelievers is their heart’s posture.
+He knows that what separates believers from unbelievers is a posture in their hearts.
 He wants people to worship him in humility without him needing to prove anything to us.
 He knows that, confronted with his Lordship, many will waffle between faith and doubt, struggling to submit their lives to another King–The King– so to align their hearts finally with the flow of reality.
-And he knows that showing up too quickly or perceptibly to his people will cause some to retreat into unbelief.
+And he knows that showing up too quickly or perceptibly to free people will cause some to retreat into unbelief.
 Modern people weren’t the first to require a sign in order to believe.

 So he is patient, wooing, leaving traces of his design.
 And rather than coercing people to feel some form of certainty, he used stories to reach those humble in heart.